-Diabetes mellitus (sugar diabetes) is common in dogs.
+Diabetes Mellitus in Dogs (sugar diabetes) is common.
 Normally, blood sugar levels are controlled by a hormone called insulin.
 Diabetic dogs lack sufficient insulin to keep sugar levels steady, which results in high blood glucose.
 Clues that this is the case include a thirsty dog that eats well, but loses weight.

 Dogs at Risk of Diabetes

 Why do some dogs develop diabetes but not others?

 Take two dogs from the same litter.
 One goes on to develop diabetes but the other doesn’t.
 Why is this?